 Life was hard.
 The Monday wash was done on a washboard or a hand-cranked washing machine, after carrying the wash water to the stove and heating the stove with wood that had to be gotten and generally green or wet.
 Boiling the washing in a wash boiler was a common practice.
 The first telephone line was the top wire on the fence, and that was 1903 or 1905.
 Electricity came to the area in 1938,–42 years after the pioneers.
 Every family had outdoor toilets and nor refrigeration.

-I was interested in the Nezperce City Cemetery because many from the Old Mohler community were buried there: Brannon, Seehorn, Biggart, Brock, Lunderby, Rugle, Sumpter, Denney, Duuck, Turnbow, Harpke, Ralstin, Henderson, Ben Elliot, Fifer, McCallister, Looney, Perrine, Senter, Younger, Boyer.
+I was interested in the Nezperce City Cemetery because many from the Old Mohler community were buried there: Brannon, Seehorn, Biggart, Brock, Lundeby, Rugle, Sumpter, Denney, Duuck, Turnbow, Harbke, Ralstin, Henderson, Ben Elliot, Fifer, McCallister, Looney, Perrine, Senter, Younger, Boyer.